-Project Drawdown defines composting as: the conversion of biodegradable waste to a useful soil amendment, while avoiding emissions from landfills.
+Project Drawdown defines composting as the conversion of biodegradable waste to a useful soil amendment while avoiding emissions from landfills.
 This solution replaces the disposal of biodegradable waste in landfills.

-To arrive at the mitigation and financial results for composting, a forecast for the total global urban organic waste production from 2014-2050 was first calculated.
+To arrive at the mitigation and financial results for composting, a forecast for the total global urban organic waste production from 2014 to 2050 was first calculated.
 Next, the current composting rate of existing municipal solid waste was determined, the future plausible adoption of composting was forecast to 2050, and the emissions mitigated were calculated in comparison to a Reference Scenario that keeps adoption of composting fixed at the current percentage of global organic waste.

 Total Addressable Market

 The total addressable market for organic waste is defined based on the global urban organic waste production from 2014 to 2050.
 The global market was calculated using a composite of forecasts, including a linear interpolation of World Bank data from 2010 to 2025, an extrapolation to extend those projections to 2050, and a per capita extrapolation using IPCC data.
 It is expected that by 2050, global organic waste will be around 1979 million metric tons.
 Current adoption of composting in the year 2014 was estimated to be 13 percent of urban organic waste.

 Due to the lack of reliable future projections of the growth of composting, adoption estimates were made based on present urban composting rates in the US and Europe—approximately 38 percent and 57 percent, respectively—with negligible rates in developing and least-developed countries.

 Impacts of increased adoption of composting from 2020 to 2050 were generated based on two growth scenarios.
 These were assessed in comparison with the Reference Scenario mentioned above.